Emily Hahn: Early life

 Emily Hahn was born in St. Louis, Missouri, on January 14, 1905, as one of the six children of Isaac Newton Hahn, a dry goods salesman, and Hannah (Schoen) Hahn, a free-spirited suffragette.
 Her family is of German-Jewish origin.
 Affectionately nicknamed "Mickey" by her mother after a cartoon comic strip character of the day named Mickey Dooley, she was known by this nickname to close friends and family.
 In her second year of high school, she moved with her family to Chicago, Illinois.

 With a love for reading and writing, she initially enrolled in a general arts program at the University of Wisconsin–Madison, but decided to change her course of study to mining engineering after being prevented from enrolling in a chemistry class predominately taken by engineering students.
-In her memoir, No Hurry to Get Home, she describes how the mining engineering program had never had a female enroll.
+In her memoir, No Hurry to Get Home, she describes how the mining engineering program had never had a woman enroll.
 After being told by a Professor in her mining engineering program that "The female mind is incapable of grasping mechanics or higher mathematics or any of the fundamentals of mining taught" in engineering, she was determined to become a mining engineer.
 Despite the coolness of the administration and her male classmates, in 1926 she was the first woman to receive a degree in Mining Engineering at the University.
 Her academic accomplishments were a testament to her intelligence and persistence so that her lab partner grudgingly admitted, "You ain't so dumb!"

 In 1924, prior to graduating from mining engineering school, she traveled 2400 mi across the United States in a Model T-Ford dressed as a man with her friend Dorothy Raper.
 During her drive across New Mexico, she wrote about her travel experiences to her brother-in-law, who, unbeknownst to her, forwarded the letters she wrote to The New Yorker.
 This jump-started her early career as a writer.
 Hahn wrote for The New Yorker from 1929 to 1996.

 In 1930 she traveled to the Belgian Congo, where she worked for the Red Cross, and lived with a pygmy tribe for two years, before crossing Central Africa alone on foot.

 Her first book, Seductio ad Absurdum: The Principles and Practices of Seduction -- A Beginner's Handbook was published in 1930.
 It was a tongue-in-cheek exploration of how men court women.
 Maxim Lieber was her literary agent, 1930-1931.